-In this article, I’m going to show you how to choose the best snowboard boots that fit.
-In total there are three important factors that are worth considering.
+In this article, I’m going to show you how to choose the best women’s snowboard boots that fit.
+There are a few important factors that are worth considering.
 In the meantime, I’ll also recommend some of the best boots available in the market.
-See more below.

-We have summed up a bit so to save your time if you are in a rush shopping online:
+We have summed up a bit so to save you time if you are in a rush shopping online:

 - Burton Felix BOA Snowboard Boots Womens – a light, warm, medium flex boots with double Boa laces, suitable for advanced and expert-level riders seeking for high performance.

-- DC Snow Women’s Karma Lace Up Snowboard Boots – medium flex boots traditional laces, great performance and yet very affordable price.
+- DC Women’s Search Boa Snowboard Boots – medium flex boots traditional laces, great performance and yet very affordable price.
 Suitable for all-mountain riders.

-- Burton Mint Snowboard Boots Womens – warm and comfortable soft flex boots with a quick pull lacing system.
+- Burton Mint Boa Snowboard Boot Women’s – warm and comfortable soft flex boots with a quick pull lacing system.
 Suitable for beginner, intermediate, freestyles and all-mountain riders.

-- K2 Contour Snowboarding Boot 2018 – Women’s – medium stiff boots with Double BOA lacing system, providing great support and yet flexible, suitable for backcountry and mogul lovers.
+- K2 Contour Snowboard Boot Womens – medium stiff boots with Double BOA lacing system, providing great support and yet flexible, suitable for backcountry and mogul lovers.

 - Beginner snowboarder, it’s easier to wear, to turn and to walk around because it’s normally more comfortable.

 - Park and ground tricks riders who want to do lots of tricks and jibbing, softer boots are gonna offer your ankle more freedom to move from different angles and to tweak out your grab so it’s easier to do all the presses and treats.